 The idea of spending Christmas with my mum is the worst thing I can think of.
 It’s hard to be around my mum because of her views, and as a result, it doesn’t take long for us to argue with each other.
 Stress I don’t need.
 Even talking to her on the phone is bad for my mental health, due to her sheer lack of empathy.

-The last few years I’ve been going to my partners so that their family could drive down on Christmas day, have dinner, and generally spend time together.
-But they’d only come down for the day, otherwise I’d probably would find a way to avoid it.
+For the last few years, I’ve been going to my partners so that their family could drive down on Christmas day, have dinner, and generally spend time together.
+But they’d only come down for the day.
+Otherwise, I’d probably find a way to avoid it.

 This year, however, it’s going to be just the two of us for Christmas Day.
 However, we have to visit my partner’s family a couple of days after instead.